determined-ai/determined/docs/release-notes/allow-and-require-user-passwords.rst

 **Breaking Changes**

--  Python SDK and CLI: Enforce password requirements for all non-remote users, aligning with WebUI password standards and having the following requirements:
+-  Python SDK and CLI: Enforce password requirements for all non-remote users: see :ref:`password-requirements`

-      -  Passwords must be at least 8 characters long (and not None).

-      -  Passwords must contain at least one upper-case letter.

-      -  Passwords must contain at least one lower-case letter.

-      -  Passwords must contain at least one number.

       -  This applies to ``create_user``, ``User.change_password``, ``det user create``, and ``det user change-password``.